- DEUTZ at ‘Bauma 2019’, the world’s biggest trade fair in Munich

 The modular product kit makes for efficient off-highway drives

-DEUTZ is diversifying its drive portfolio and, in future, will offer a modular range of different technologies to its customers in the construction equipment, fork-lift truck and lifting platform segments.
+DEUTZ is diversifying its drive portfolio and, in future, will offer a modular range of different technologies to its customers.
 Based on its product modules, DEUTZ will individually design the optimum drive system for each customer and, thanks to the company’s expertise gained over many years, exploit and intelligently combine the benefits of various technologies.
 This applies both to combustion engines, an area in which DEUTZ has been among the leading manufacturers for over 150 years, and to the electromobility segment.
 Electrification is an integral element of the DEUTZ development expertise.
 DEUTZ has already successfully developed the first prototype machines as part of its E-DEUTZ strategy.
 As a consequence of this work, at the end of 2018, DEUTZ was able to present two fully working prototype machines operating under real-life conditions at ‘ELECTRIP’, its customer, investor and press event.
 Two telescopic handlers which are normally powered by a 74 kW DEUTZ TCD 3.6 diesel engine were converted, one to a hybrid drive and the other to a full-electric drive, at the DEUTZ development plant in Cologne.
 In terms of power output and capacity, every single E-DEUTZ component is scalable, the potential savings essentially depending on the load cycle and on the length of time during which the equipment is operated in the particular application.
 The E-DEUTZ hybrid which was demonstrated achieves fuel savings of approximately 15 per cent, recouping the investment costs after just one year of use.

 As Dr Frank Hiller, Chairman of the DEUTZ Board of Management explains: “Our customers ask us to provide machines to a particular performance specification.
 We supply them in each case with the best combination of conventional and electric drive components.
 Overall, we achieve a significant increase in efficiency which reduces total running costs, fuel consumption and emissions in equal measure.”